Deep Attention-guided Graph Clustering with Dual Self-supervision: Proposed Method

 \subsection{Dual Self-supervision}

-As unsupervised clustering lacks reliable guidance, we propose a novel dual self-supervision solution to guide the network training.
-Specifically, we develop a soft self-supervision (SSS) strategy with a triplet Kullback-Leibler (KL) divergence loss and a hard self-supervision (HSS) strategy with a pseudo supervision loss to fully utilize the potential discriminative information from the cluster assignments.
-The illustrations are shown in Figure \ref{fig: DWFSS}.
+As unsupervised clustering lacks reliable guidance, we propose a novel dual self-supervision scheme that combines a soft self-supervision strategy with a Kullback-Leibler (KL) divergence loss and a hard self-supervision strategy with a pseudo supervision loss to guide the overall network training, as illustrated in Figure \ref{fig: DWFSS}.